integratedmodelling/im.nca.postprocessing/README.md

 ## Contents of the repository

-- ***aggregation.region*** contains a _Python_ script implementing a method to aggregate by region the values of rasters describing a density variable (e.g. quantity per unit area).
+- ***aggregation.region*** contains a _Python_ script implementing a method to aggregate by region the values of rasters describing a density variable (i.e. quantity per unit area).